Genome-Function-Initiative-Oxford/scATAC-Pseudobulk-Pipeline/README.md

 The pipeline can be scheduled to run on a cluster using the file `submit.sh`

 ### Custom Barcodes
-BAMs can be separated using a custom barcode_split file.
-For this, barcodes must match those within the BAM.
-One way to check the format of cell barcodes within a BAM is to use samtools, e.g.
+If separating BAMs with a custom barcode_split file, barcodes must match those within the BAM.
+A way to check the format of cell barcodes within a BAM is to use samtools, e.g.
 ```
 samtools view yourfile.bam | awk '{for(i=12;i<=NF;i++){if($i ~ /^CB:Z:/){print $i; exit}}}'
 ```